-- 3.12 The Applicant has stated that it regards Code powers to be essential for it to become a sustainable business.
-The Applicant has stated that without Code powers, several factors would hamper or prevent it from deploying its network: - Deploying its network on public highways without Code powers would be too slow, inflexible, resource intensive and costly due to the need to apply for section 50 licences under the New Roads and Street Works Act 1991. - In some cases, it may need to deploy its network on private land to provide services to customers.
-Where such land is owned by third parties it may not be able to secure access without Code powers. - It would not be able to provide its network as efficiently and effectively as its competitors, placing it at a competitive disadvantage. - 3.13 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
+- Without Code powers it would have to obtain licences pursuant to section 50 of the New Roads and Street Works Act 1991 to undertake street works.
+It considers this would dramatically slow its network deployment and increase its costs. - Without Code powers it would be at a competitive disadvantage to telecoms providers who have Code powers. - It would not be able to design its expanded network with complete confidence without the knowledge that would benefit from the Code rights to secure agreements with owners of private land. - 3.15 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
 Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
-We consider that, together, these effects could impair the Applicant's business case for expanding its network. - 3.14 We consider that the network planned by the Applicant would not be practicable without the application of the Code.
+We consider that, together, these effects could impair the Applicant's business case for expanding its network. - 3.16 We consider that the network expansion planned by the Applicant would not be practicable without the application of the Code.